 1 Tbsp corn starch

 Put the sugar in a bowl and sprinkle the vanilla onto it.
-Allow to dry for about 2 hours.
+Allow to dry for about 2 hours, then stir it with a fork.
 Place the vanilla sugar and the rest of the ingredients in a food processor (NOTE: Brian used our Freecycled Magic Bullet) and grind to a fine powder.

 You can then store this and use it just like a commercial hot cocoa mix, tweaking the proportions to suit your taste.
 Brian prefers to make it into what he calls "the cocoa equivalent of espresso," adding two heaping teaspoons to around half a mugful of hot water, but the same amount for a full mug would probably give you a standard-strength mixture.